Fil88/Fil88.github.io/notes.md

 rundll32 covenant-DLL-noAmsi.dll,MonkEntry
 ```

-Now you should have your shell on Covenant.
+Now you should have your Grunt checking in on Covenant.

 <p align="center">
   <img src="/assets/posts/2021-03-01-Windows-Evasion/cov3.JPG">